 Laptops can be quite powerful, but they will always be outperformed (performance-wise) by desktop Computers & Workstations.

-So, if you ever find yourself wondering if there is something that can increase your work-speed even more than editing on a Laptop, it’s editing on a high-end Video Editing PC.
+So, if you ever find yourself wondering if there is something that can accelerate your work even more than editing on a Laptop, it’s editing on a high-end Video Editing PC.

-But, of course, not everyone needs a high-end PC, has the room for one or works at a single workplace.
-Some might need a few of the many benefits that come with a Mobile Device.
+But, of course, not everyone needs a high-end PC, has room for one, or wants to work at the same place all the time.
+Some might need a few of the many benefits that come with a mobile device.

 Let’s take a look at some of the key features that make or break a good Laptop for Video Editing:

 Mobility is the first thing that comes to mind when opting for a Laptop vs. a Desktop PC.